 At that time in my life, VCRs were just hitting the scene.
 We changed television channels by manually turning a dial on the set.
 Microwave ovens were all the rave for well-to-do households.
 The Internet, as we now know it, was in its incubation phases.
-Cell phones hadn’t yet been invented.
+We hadn’t even invented cell phones yet!

 In fact, I used to use a rotary phone to call 118 to find out the time and temperature.
-Additionally, when we wanted to find out a business phone number or address, we didn’t Google it – we either looked it up in the phone book or dialed “information”.
+Additionally, to obtain a business phone number or address, we didn’t Google it – we either looked it up in the yellow pages or dialed “information.”
 Furthermore, when we needed to know the name of a song (which we’d undoubtedly listen to on our cassette-tape playing portable walkman), we couldn’t ask Siri; we had to call the local radio station.